 A postsecondary school may require a student to follow reasonable procedures to request an academic adjustment.
 The student is responsible for knowing and following these procedures.
 Postsecondary schools usually include, in their publications providing general information, information on the procedures and contacts for requesting an academic adjustment.
 Such publications include recruitment materials, catalogs and student handbooks, and are often available on school Web sites.
 Many schools also have staff whose purpose is to assist students with disabilities.
 If a student is unable to locate the procedures, the student should ask a school official, such as an admissions officer or counselor.

-To be recognized as a student with a disability at CSU, a student must come in and meet with a counselor in RDS.
+To be recognized as a student with a disability at CSU, a student must come in and meet with an accommodations/advocacy specialist in RDS.
 This 'registers' the student as a student with a disability at CSU.
 Students must provide appropriate documentation to verify the presence of a disability (or have a self-evident disability).
-RDS counselors will confirm the disability and determine if the student is eligible for accommodations.
+RDS accommodations/advocacy specialists will confirm the disability and determine if the student is eligible for accommodations.
 It is up to the student, however, to choose whether or not the accommodations will be implemented.

 Although a student may request an academic adjustment from a postsecondary school at any time, the student should request it as early as possible.
 Some academic adjustments may take more time to provide than others.
 The student should follow a school's procedures to ensure that the school has enough time to review the request and provide an appropriate academic adjustment.

 The sooner a student comes to RDS, the better.
-The determination of eligibility for accommodations requires a student to first meet with an appropriate RDS professional staff member (usually a counselor).
+In general, accommodations are not provided retroactively so it is important a student requests accommodations prior to the time they may be needed.
+The determination of eligibility for accommodations requires a student to first meet with an appropriate RDS professional staff member (usually a specialist).
 If a specific type of accommodation is needed, the student may need to be referred to another department on campus before the accommodation is provided.
 Examples of the types of accommodations that take at least a week or more to implement include sign language interpreters and print in alternative format.
-Alternative testing accommodations must be scheduled at least 3 days prior to the exam.
+Alternative testing accommodations must be scheduled at least 7 days prior to the exam.

 Generally, yes.
 A school will probably require a student to provide documentation that shows he or she has a current disability and need an academic adjustment.